mauromiguelm/grdR/README.md

  </p align="center">

 <div align="center">
   Figure 1.
-Introduction to temporal drug sensitivity (tds) and its estimation with simulated data.
+Introduction to growth response delay (GRD) and its estimation with simulated data.
 </div>